Spence115/Automated-Material-Transfer-Project/README.md

 </div> <br/>

 ## Introduction
-The objective of this project was to simulate an Unmanned Ground Vehicle (UGV) that would be able to transfer material to different set of locations.
+The objective of this project was to simulate an Unmanned Ground Vehicle (UGV) that would be able to transfer material to different sets of locations.
 To complete this simulation, Robot Operating System (ROS) Kinetic was utilized as the base environment for simulating an autonomous UGV.
 This group chose to emulate Clearpath Robotics'
 <a href="https://clearpathrobotics.com/warthog-unmanned-ground-vehicle-robot/"> Warthog UGV</a>
 and their
 <a href="http://www.clearpathrobotics.com/assets/guides/melodic/warthog/">online tutorials</a>.